MetPX/sarracenia/docs/source/Reference/sr3.1.rst

  - list examples:  list all the plugins available.
  - remove:        remove a configuration.
  - restart: stop and then start the configuration.
+ - run:  run as a master process (like start, but don't return.)
  - sanity: looks for instances which have crashed or gotten stuck and restarts them.
  - setup:         like declare, additionally does queue bindings.
  - show           view an interpreted version of a configuration file.